 The third term you should know is “pot odds.”
 This refers to the ratio of money in the bank compared to how much it costs to stay in hand (i.e., call another player’s bet).
 Knowing the odds of the pot can help you decide whether to keep it in writing.

 You can start playing now that you know some basic poker terminology and hand rankings!

 Poker can be played in various ways online, and your chosen method will depend on your skill level and preference.
 If you’re starting, playing free online poker games is the easiest way to get started.
 This will give you a feel for the game and allow you to learn the basics without risking any money.

-Once you’re comfortable with the basics, you can start playing for real money.
-A few things to remember when playing for real money, such as table selection and bankroll management.
+You can start playing for real money once you’re comfortable with the basics.
+A few things to remember when playing for real money, are table selection and bankroll management.
 Table selection is essential because you want to find a table that suits your skill level and betting style.
 Bankroll management is crucial because you must ensure you don’t bet more than you can afford to lose.

 If you want more excitement, try playing in tournaments.
 Tournaments are usually played over a series of rounds, with the winner being the player with the most chips at the end of the final round.
 When playing in a tournament, it’s important to remember that aggression is often rewarded.
 Feel free to go all in if you have a good hand.